MatthewTamYT/Car-Brand-Listing-Game/Car Brand Listing Game/README.md

   - Is there any installation process?
 - Using the project
   - How to use the project?
+- Contribution
+  - How can you contribute to the project?
   - Are there any requirements for contributors?
   - What are the rules for contributing?
 - Project Features